 The way I’d interpret that relative to our Machining Workflow is that it wants to look at every aspect of the Workflow and how we practice it and decide on the validity of that practice based on value creation for the end customer.

 Without Lean Manufacturing, we start down a path of paying for what we think we need based on experience.
 With the Workflow approach, we try to optimize some of those costs away by being more efficient.
 With Lean Manufacturing, we may decide that some costs are just not even worth paying because the customer doesn’t care about them.
-We’ll have more to say about Lean Manufacturing in a future article, but for now, let’s stick to our Workflow as it is much closer to what we as Machinists are doing and thinking about.
-Once we reach a level of maturity there, we’ll be ready to tackle the even bigger ideas that Lean Manufacturing offers.

 You’ve now got a basic framework from which to think about enhancing your productivity.
 You’ve also got some homework to do some actual measurements that create real data for the framework to start from.
 We’ll have more to say about the processes and record keeping associated with enhancing productivity, but there’s also a ton of ideas and information that you can directly tap into to optimize any part of the Workflow.
 In fact, we’ve largely organized this whole Cookbook around the Workflow.
 So, go back to the CNC Machining home page and start poking around to see what you’d like to tackle first.